blaenk/blaenk/README.md

 <!-- <p align="center">▲▼▲▼▲</p> -->
 <p align="center">…</p>

 🚀 I consistently clear obstacles.
-If something is broken or lacking, I dive in to investigate, file a thorough ticket, and most of the time fix or implement the feature myself (see example [issue](https://github.com/aws/aws-cdk/issues/10921) and [PR](https://github.com/aws/aws-cdk/pull/10922)), and if what I need doesn't exist yet, [I will build it](https://github.com/blaenk/hoedown#readme).
+If something is broken or lacking, I dive in to investigate, file a thorough ticket, and often fix or implement the feature myself (see example [issue](https://github.com/aws/aws-cdk/issues/10921) and [PR](https://github.com/aws/aws-cdk/pull/10922)), and if what I need doesn't exist yet, [I will build it](https://github.com/blaenk/hoedown#readme).

 🐞 I love the thrill of the chase of debugging.
 This has led me to diagnose and address subtle and elusive bugs in all manner of previously-unfamiliar, complex, and diverse projects (see below), and all have been tremendous learning opportunities.